 southern shore of a lake several acres large.
 Charcoal circles set among

-and dotted the shore as evidence of
+the grasses and dotted the shore as evidence

-recent picnics.
+of recent picnics.
 Large, ancient boulders

 provided windbreaks at the water’s edge.
 Almost unnoticeable in the long

 grass were the tiny red heads of wild strawberries.